 Getting the train in Malaysia should be part of any overland travel experience in mainland Southeast Asia.
-The railway line from the Thailand border to the Singapore border forms part of a journey where you can travel from Laos to Singapore by train.
+The railway line from the Thailand border to the Singapore border forms part of a journey where you can travel by train from Laos to Singapore.
 The most frequent train services in Malaysia are through the more populated […]

 Vietnam Railways – A guide to every line, tickets, and FAQs